Learning Support Centre

 The ECDL is an internationally recognised IT user certificate that attests practical skills in the most common computer applications.
 Four modules, namely the basics of information technology, text processing, presentation skills and spreadsheets will be completed within the regular class.
 The remaining modules can be completed voluntarily at any time.

-Our students can take the following English language examinations:
+Our students in the Matura programme can take the following language examinations:

 - Cambridge First Certificate in English (FCE)